 In April 2016, he received the great honor of performing and arranging music for the Orchestra and Choir of the Swan for the 400th anniversary memorial of Shakespeare’s death at his church, the Holy Trinity Church of Stratford-upon-Avon, UK.
 After this performance, Pedro and his wife Lucia Caruso were selected by the Orchestra of the Swan to be their composers-in-residence for 2017-18.
 He was commissioned a ballet by the José Limón Dance Company, which premiered in April 2014 with seven sold-out performances at the Joyce Theater in New York City.
 Pedro performed his own works as a soloist with the London Metropolitan Orchestra and the Orchestra of the Swan in the UK, and Orchestre Lamoureux in Paris.
 He has also been commissioned to write and perform orchestral and chamber music by the Ahae foundation at the Jardin des Tuileries and Louvre Museum in Paris, Versailles Palace, Magazzini del Sale in Venice, Kew Royal Palace in London, and Grand Central Station in New York.

-Pedro recorded guitar for two films by Oscar-winning director Michel Gondry (“Be Kind Rewind” ft.
-Jack Black, Danny Glover, Mia Farrow, Sigourney Weaver, and Mos Def; and “Interior Design” from the “Tokyo” trilogy) and composed the score for nine films, including Richard Témtchine’s “How to Seduce Difficult Women,” and two new scores to silent masterpieces by Georges Méliès for full orchestra and choir.
+Pedro and his wife Lucia are co-owners of Light & Sound Scoring, a New York based film music company.
+Collectively, the two have recorded for many films including: two scores for Oscar-winning director Michel Gondry (“Be Kind Rewind,” “Interior Design” from the “Tokyo” triptych), as well as recordings with acclaimed film composer Jean-Michel Bernard (“The Science of Sleep,” “Human Nature”).
+In total they have scored nine films, including Richard Témtchine’s “How to Seduce Difficult Women,” and two new scores for silent masterpieces by Georges Méliès for full orchestra and choir.
 Pedro has also composed for the prize-winning documentary “Tijuana nada más...”
-(2009) by Yolanda Pividal and Carmen Vidal, the winner of a student Oscar, and recorded with acclaimed film composer Jean-Michel Bernard (“The Science of Sleep,” “Human Nature”).
+(2009) by Yolanda Pividal and Carmen Vidal, the winner of a student Oscar.

 At Carnegie Hall, Pedro has had three performances to date in both the Isaac Stern Auditorium and Weill Hall: as a soloist, as part of an ensemble, and as a composer.
 Of Pedro’s 26 orchestral works, the Philharmonic Orchestra of the Americas commissioned 16, with whom he has performed as a soloist, as well as with other orchestras such as the Pittsburgh Symphony, the London Metropolitan Orchestra, and the Orchestre Lamoureux in Paris.
 He has collaborated with members of illustrious orchestras – London Symphony Orchestra, Orchestre de Paris, Metropolitan Opera Orchestra, and New York Philharmonic – and has recorded his orchestral and chamber works at some of the world’s finest studios: Abbey Road Studio 1 with Grammy-winning producer Stephen McLaughlin, British Grove Studios, New York University’s Dolan Studios, and Legacy Studios in New York.